Softpanorama

 diff <( ls dir1; ) <( ls dir2; )

 We have just learnt how to connect input and output channels of two or more independent programs.
 However, sometimes a program has to work on the file names output by a different program, ie its command line ought to contain the output of the other program.
 This is achieved by putting the second program in the first's command line, enclosed in backticks "`".
 Alternatively, "$(...)" can be used.
-I often use this in connection with which, which gives the full path of an executable.
-For instance,

 ls -l `which sh`

 lists details of the executable of the sh shell.
-(Nowadays it is just a symbolical link to bash.)
+(In Linux it is just a symbolical link to bash.)
 Similar constructs allow it to apply programs to executables of which you don't know the path.
 Another application of this feature is to apply an operation to a list of files in a text file.
 I do this for my backups, like this:

 tar cfz backup.tgz `cat backupfiles`